cs-uob/COMS10014/docs/README.md

 ## Unit Materials

-  - The main link to the materials folder _will appear here at the start of term_.
+  - You can find the [unit materials folder](https://uob.sharepoint.com/teams/UnitTeams-COMS10014-2024-25-TB-1-A/Class%20Materials) here.
 You will need to sign in with your university account.
   - The [materials page](materials.md) has detailed links for each week.